SeleniumHQ/seleniumhq.github.io/docs_source_files/content/support_packages/working_with_colours.en.md

 You will occasionally want to validate the colour of something as part of your tests;
 the problem is that colour definitions on the web are not constant.
-Wouldn't it be nice if there was an easy way to compare a HEX representation of a colour with an RGB representation of a colour, or an RGBA representation of a colour with a HSLA representation of a colour?
+Would it not be nice if there was an easy way to compare a HEX representation of a colour with a RGB representation of a colour, or a RGBA representation of a colour with a HSLA representation of a colour?

 Worry not.
-There's a solution: the _Color_ class!
+There is a solution: the _Color_ class!

 First of all, you will need to import the class: